codenet/col733-cloud/storage-zookeeper.md

    <img width=250 src="assets/figs/zk-fifo.png">

+Zookeeper uses another consensus protocol called Zab, but we can see how it can work on top of Raft.

-## Implementation in terms of Raft
+## Zookeeper implementation in terms of Raft

-Now, clients are talking to the closest server.
+In Zookeeper, clients are talking to the closest server.
 Writes are forwarded to the leader as they have to go through the log for replicated state machine, i.e, build consensus.
 Reads are served locally by the server without forming a consensus.
 Let us say a client C4 is connected to a follower S3 doing Wx1 followed by Rx.
 C4 must read back Rx1 if there is no other Wx from other